 While the bread is cooling, go ahead and make up some delicious glaze!
 I promise you, you are going to love it!

-In the inner pot of the Ninja Foodi, heat 1/2 cup of heavy cream on high sear/sauté until it is simmering.
-Turn the heat off and add in 4 ounces of white chocolate chips and 1 Tbsp of orange zest.
+In the inner pot of the Ninja Foodi, heat ½ cup of heavy cream on high sear/sauté until it is simmering.
+Turn the heat off and add in 4 ounces of white chocolate chips and 1 tablespoon of orange zest.

 Stir to combine and let the heat from the cream melt the chocolate.
 Remove from the Ninja Foodi and allow to cool.
 It will thicken as it cools and you want it thick, but pourable.